Configuration File

 "$schema": "https://tstyche.org/schemas/config.json"

-}The below pattern can be used to specify the version of TSTyche:
+}The following pattern can be used to specify the version of TSTyche:

 {